lucadelu/pyModis/docs/source/info.rst

     git clone git://github.com/lucadelu/pyModis.github

-or `download the latest stable version <https://github.com/lucadelu/pyModis/tags>`_ from the repository and decompress it
+or `download the latest stable version <https://github.com/lucadelu/pyModis/tags>`_ from the repository and decompress it.

 Now enter the ``pyModis`` folder and launch as administrator of your computer ::